oyalabs/oyalabs.github.io/_posts/2018-02-3-wordle-design-system.md

 ###  Now I can start?
 Now we’re ready!
 Go to the work folder and open up the “builder” file.
 This is where you’re going to be putting together screens easily!

 You’ll be greeted with an iPhone X screen.
-I suggest using the latest iPhone to design screens but if needed, I’ve included a layout for the iPhone 8 screen as well.
+I suggest using the latest iPhone to design screens, but if needed, I’ve included a layout for the iPhone 8 screen as well.

 Lets start out easy.
 Let’s recreate the loading screen!